Dipole-dipole interactions mediated by a photonic flat band: Acknowledgements

 \section{Acknowledgements}

-We are grateful to D. De Bernardis and L. Leonforte for fruitful discussions and A. Miragliotta for reading the manuscript.
-E.D.B. acknowledge support from the Erasmus project during his stay at IFF-CSIC.
-E.D.B. and F.C. acknowledge support from European Union – Next Generation EU through Project Eurostart 2022 “Topological atom-photon interactions for quantum technologies" (MUR D.M.
-737/2021) and through Project PRIN 2022-PNRR no. P202253RLY “Harnessing topological phases for quantum technologies”.
-A.G.T. acknowledges support from the CSIC Research Platform on Quantum Technologies PTI-001 and from Spanish projects PID2021-127968NB-I00 funded by MICIU/AEI/10.13039/501100011033/ and by FEDER Una manera de hacer Europa, and TED2021-130552B-C22 funded by MICIU/AEI /10.13039/501100011033 and by the European Union NextGenerationEU/ PRTR, respectively, and a 2022 Leonardo Grant for Researchers and Cultural Creators, and BBVA Foundation.
+We are grateful to D. De Bernardis, L. Leonforte, P. Scarlino, V. Jouanny and L. Peyruchat for fruitful discussions and A. Miragliotta for reading the manuscript.
+E.D.B. acknowledges support from the Erasmus project during his stay at IFF-CSIC.
+E.D.B. and F.C. acknowledge financial support from European Union-Next Generation EU through projects: Eurostart 2022 ‘Topological atom-photon interactions for quantum technologies’; PRIN 2022–PNRR No. P202253RLY ‘Harnessing topological phases for quantum technologies’; THENCE–Partenariato Esteso NQSTI–PE00000023–Spoke 2 ‘Taming and harnessing decoherence in complex networks’.
+A.G.T. acknowledges support from the CSIC Research Platform on Quantum Technologies PTI-001 and from Spanish projects PID2021-127968NB-I00 funded by MICIU/AEI/10.13039/501100011033/ and by FEDER Una manera de hacer Europa, and TED2021-130552B-C22 funded by MICIU/AEI /10.13039/501100011033 and by the European Union NextGenerationEU/ PRTR, respectively, and QUANTERA project MOLAR with reference PCI2024-153449 and funded by MICIU/AEI/10.13039/501100011033 and the European Union.